You’ve got big dreams and big goals. You’re motivated and ready to knock them out of the park. Nothing can stop you!

 I love this Disney savings jar idea from Mommy of Two Little Monkeys – it could be used for any trip you’re planning to take.
 My nieces have an “Arizona Fund” so they can visit from Michigan!

-Is your goal in 2015 to travel more or perhaps take one big trip?
+Is your goal to travel more or perhaps take one big trip?
 How about a GLOBE savings fund to keep you motivated?

 Bigger than an Elephant

-This is a great example of how LARGE a goal can feel (the size of an elephant) but it still needs to be eaten one bite at a time.
-This was shared with me by my good friend Gerald – he & his wife used this to get out of debt.
+This is a great example of how LARGE a goal can feel – approximately the size of an elephant.
+This was shared with me by my good friend Gerald.
+He and his wife used this visual to help motivate them to get out of debt.
 Go Gerald!

 The thermometer concept is an effective and standard way to track your progress toward a financial goal.
 Whether that’s paying off debt or hitting a savings target, you get to see your progress over time.
 And even if you’re only penciling in a small line at a time, you still see yourself working toward reaching your goal.